symfony/symfony-docs/book/routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you've seen, each routing parameter or default value is eventually available
 as an argument in the controller method.
-Additionally, there are 4 parameters
+Additionally, there are three parameters
 that are special: each adds a unique piece of functionality inside your application:

 * ``_controller``: As you've seen, this parameter is used to determine which